urakubo/Dojo-standalone/README.md

 ### 2D FFN
-Here, we wrapped the excellent membrane segmentation program developed by Dr. Michał Januszewski: flood filling networks (FFN, Nature Methods, vol. 15 (2018), pp. 605-610 ; https://github.com/google/ffn ).
+Here, we wrapped the excellent membrane segmentation program developed by Dr. Michał Januszewski et al. : flood filling networks (FFN, Nature Methods, vol. 15 (2018), pp. 605-610 ; https://github.com/google/ffn ).
 The FFN, which is a recurrent 3D convolutional network, directly produce 3D volume segmentation with high precision.

 Note that there are two requirements.
 1. 3D ground truth of 512 x 512 xy-pixels and - 50 Z-slices.